streamlit/docs/content/library/api/mutate.md

 # Animate and update elements

-Sometimes you display a chart or dataframe and want to modify live as the app runs (for example, in a loop).
+Sometimes you display a chart or dataframe and want to modify it live as the app runs (for example, in a loop).
 Some elements have built-in methods to allow you to update them in-place without rerunning the app.